StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 # Bash Idioms

-As a reminder, this style guide is designed specifically for Bash scripting.
+As a reminder, this style guide is written specifically for Bash scripting.
 When given a choice, <mark>**_ALWAYS_**</mark> prefer Bash built-ins or keywords over external commands or `sh(1)` syntax.

-This section focuses on common Bash idioms, which are Bash-specific patterns, built-ins, keywords, and expansions that improve script safety, readability, performance, and maintainability.
-These idioms are preferred when writing Bash scripts, but they may not be portable to POSIX `sh`.
+This section focuses on common Bash idioms: Bash-specific patterns, built-ins, keywords, and expansions that improve script safety, readability, performance, and maintainability.

 /// admonition | Why This Matters
     type: tip